 - 1. Each Team Captain may choose any player on the roster to lag. - 2.
 The winner of the lag or coin toss has the option to play as the home or visitor team.

 Retrieving & Submitting Score Sheets

 CSI uses either an electronic tournament management system or a paper bracket will be posted.
-At any time, players may view their upcoming matches and find the time(s) and table(s) of their next match.
+At any time, players may view their tournament bracket and find the time and table of their next match.

 IMPORTANT!